uhasker/getting-things-done-in-next-js/src/chapter6/07-a-simple-client.md

 ```

 You now have a heading, a list and a form.
-However, if you click the submit button, not a whole lot happens.
+However, if you click the submit button, not much happens.
 After all, we haven't added any submit logic to the form yet.

 ### Grabbing the Items